AdobeDocs/campaign-web.en/help/v8/email/create-email.md

 Learn more about delivery scheduling in [this section](../msg/gs-deliveries.md#schedule-the-delivery-sending).

-## Preview and test the email {#preview-test}
+## Preview an email & send proofs {#preview-test}

 Before sending your email, you can preview and test it to ensure it meets your expectations.

-In this use case, you preview the email and send test versions to specific email addresses while impersonating some of the targeted profiles.
+In this use case, you preview the email and send proofs to specific email addresses while impersonating some of the targeted profiles.

-Additional information on how to preview and test emails are available in [this section](../preview-test/preview-test.md).
+Additional information on how to preview an email and send proofs are available in [this section](../preview-test/preview-test.md).

 1. To review your email, click **[!UICONTROL Review and send]**.
 This displays a preview of your email, along with al the configured properties, audience and schedule.
 You can edit any of these elements by clicking the modify button.

-1. To preview the email and send test versions, click the **[!UICONTROL Simulate content]** button.
+1. To preview the email and send proofs, click the **[!UICONTROL Simulate content]** button.

     ![](assets/review-email.png){zoomable="yes"}